radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - The pipelineType value is: SYNC
 - The componentType has one of the following values: APPLY, CAPTURE, PIPELINE, PROCESSOR.
 - The CAPTURE componentType, related to step 1 in Figure 1.31, has the following properties (propertyId): captureCounter, captureHostname, captureMetaDn, captureState, captureType.

-        o CaptureCounter indicates the number of changed entries published by the connector. o CaptureHostname indicates the identifier of the machine where the agent process is running.
-The agent oversees managing the connector states. o CaptureMetaDn is an identifier for the virtual node that the connector listens for changes on. o CaptureState is the status of the capture connector.
-The captureState can have one of the following values: RUNNING, DEPLOYING, STOPPED, ERROR, WAITING_FOR_AGENT o The captureType indicates the method used to capture changes.
+**captureCounter** - indicates the number of changed entries published by the connector.
+**captureHostname** - indicates the identifier of the machine where the agent process is running.
+The agent oversees managing the connector states.
+**captureMetaDn** - is an identifier for the virtual node that the connector listens for changes on.
+**captureState** - is the status of the capture connector.
+The captureState can have one of the following values: RUNNING, DEPLOYING, STOPPED, ERROR, WAITING_FOR_AGENT
+**captureType** - indicates the method used to capture changes.
 The captureType can have one of the following values: CHANGELOG, AD_DIRSYNC, AD_USN, AD_HYBRID, DB_TIMESTAMP, DB_COUNTER, DB_TRIGGER, SCIM2, SCIM1, GRAPHAPI, MGRAPH, OKTA, KAFKA, KAFKA_GG, PERSISTENT_SEARCH
 - The APPLY componentType, related to step 4 in Figure 1.31, has the following property (propertyId): appliedCounter.
 This indicates the number of changes applied on the target.
 - The PIPELINE componentType has the following property (propertyId): pipelineState, which indicates if the synchronization process is started.
 PipelineState can have one of the following values: RUNNING, SUSPENDED, UPLOADING, ERROR, DEPLOYING, WAITING_FOR_AGENT
 - The PROCESSOR componentType, has the following properties (propertyId): processorCounter, processorHostname, processorQueueSize.
 The processor component logic is built into the Sync Engine shown in Figure 1.31 and is responsible for processing events from the queues.
 ProcessorCounter is the number of events processed from the queue.
 ProcessorHostname is the machine name where this process is running.
 ProcessorQueueSize is the number of entries in the queue waiting to be processed.
 ProcessorQueueSize is a good candidate to configure custom alerts for.
 If this number is growing, and the pipeline is fully started, it is an indicator that events are being processed too slow.
 This could be due to errors while applying events, or just slow machine hardware or network.